mwhelan/mwhelan.github.io/Snow/_posts/2014-09-25-creating-test-data-with-mockaroo.md

 The docs page provides JavaScript and Java examples, so I thought I would provide one here using .Net and `HttpClient`.
 I will define the fields at runtime rather than using a saved schema.

 The fields must be defined as a JSON array and can be passed in the request body or in the query string as a `fields` element.
 Here, I've created a simple `MockerooParameter` class for each field specification and then serialized the collection to a JSON array using ServiceStack's `JsonSerializer`.
 You don't need to create a parameter class like this, but I found the serialization produced cleaner JSON this way.
-Note the call to `EmitCamelClassNames` which tells the `JsonSerializer` to emit the proper case property names to camel case in the JSON.
+Note the call to `EmitCamelClassNames` which tells the `JsonSerializer` to emit the property names with camel case in the JSON, even though the class uses title case.

     private static string CreateSchema()
     {